 IT Disaster recovery plans have evolved over the last several years.
 Many organisations today must develop plans that address more complex infrastructure and business operations that may include hybrid-IT environments and many different factors.

 Many organisations find that Disaster Recovery as a Service (DRaaS) is the most efficient way to address the planning and implementation of their plan.
-This is a specialized service that assesses your unique business completely to highlight all areas that can be impacted during any type of event.
+What is disaster recovery as a service?
+DRaaS is a specialized service that assesses your unique business completely to highlight all areas that can be impacted during any type of event.
 The team develops comprehensive recovery plans for all scenarios, as well as develops the best processes to proactively protect your infrastructure and data from interferences.
+By leveraging DRaaS, businesses can ensure that their critical systems and data are backed up, replicated, and readily recoverable in the event of a disaster or outage.
+This approach offers a cost-effective, scalable, and reliable solution for disaster recovery, allowing organizations to focus on their core operations while leaving the complexities of disaster recovery to experienced professionals.

 One of the reasons that working with IT managed services is advantageous is because they can help you choose the best option in your disaster recovery plan.
 The type of plan that you use needs to consider all aspects of your hardware, software, infrastructure, data, and business continuity.